Pbat24/vscode-server-container/README.md

 # Overview

-This Docker Compose solution is specifically designed to execute Visual Studio Code Server.
+This Docker Compose solution is designed to run a stand alone server for Visual Studio Code.
 It simplifies the set-up and management of your development environment, enabling you to focus on coding.
-This solution allows you to run Visual Studio Code Server quickly and easily, fostering efficient software development processes.

 ## Quick Start